 View Ms. Posey’s current teaching schedule here.

-Liz Tesch, Danceworks Performance Company member since 2003, has been working with Danceworks Inc. as an instructor and administer for over ten years.
+Liz Tesch, former Danceworks Performance Company member, has been working with Danceworks Inc. as an instructor and administer for over ten years.
 In that time she has had the pleasure of working with some of Milwaukee’s greatest artists.
-Liz is happy to be coming back to DPC after the birth of her daughter Louise and looks forward to continuing her work with the company as well as the community.
+Liz is happy to be coming back to Danceworks after the birth of her daughter Louise and looks forward to continuing her work with the company as well as the community.

 View Ms. Tesch’s current teaching schedule here.